 Pub.
-L. 111-281, title IX, $\S914$ , Oct.
+L. 111-281, title IX, §914, Oct.
 15, 2010, 124 Stat.
 3018, provided that:

-"(a) IN GENERAL.-Whenever the transfer of ownership of a Coast Guard vessel or aircraft to an eligible entity for use for educational, cultural, historical, charitable, recreational, or other public purposes is authorized by law or declared excess by the Commandant, the Coast Guard shall transfer the vessel or aircraft to the General Services Administration for conveyance to the eligible entity.
+"(a) IN GENERAL.-Whenever the transfer of ownership of a Coast Guard vessel or aircraft to an eligible entity for use for educational, cultural, historical, charitable, recreational, or other public purposes is authorized by law or declared excess by the Commandant, the Coast Guard shall transfer the vessel or aircraft to the General Services Administration for conveyance to the eligible entity. "(b) CONDITIONS OF CONVEYANCE.-The General Serv-

-"(b) CONDITIONS OF CONVEYANCE.-The General Services Administration may not convey a vessel or aircraft to an eligible entity as authorized by law unless the eligible entity agreesunder section 102.37.460 of such title;
+"(b) CONDITIONS OF CONVEYANCE.-The General Services Administration may not convey a vessel or aircraft to an eligible entity as authorized by law unless the eligible entity agrees-